envoyproxy/learnenvoy/_articles/front-proxy.md

 zones, regions, data centers, etc.).
 You can pick a single strategy, or you can run both hierarchically.

-If you have a single network space, your best bet is to use Envoy’s Zone Aware Routing to handle any underlying discrepancies in the topology seamlessly.
+If you have a _single network space_, your best bet is to use **Envoy’s Zone Aware Routing** to handle any underlying discrepancies in the topology seamlessly.
 This strategy is best used with closely connected zones like AWS Availability Zones, where multiple zones are operationally a single unit, but cross-zone traffic incurs a cost.
 In this setup, your network load balancer would balance across a front proxy that spans multiple zones, and Envoy would keep each request in the zone it was first load balanced to.
 This will minimize cross-zone traffic (which is expensive and slow), while maintaining the ability to incrementally fall back to out-of-zone instances if the local ones are failing.

 Setting up zone-aware load balancing requires two options to be set: